balena-io-experimental/balena-sound/README.md

 ![](https://raw.githubusercontent.com/balena-io-projects/balena-sound/master/images/balenaSound-logo.png)

-**Bluetooth, Airplay and Spotify audio streaming for any audio device**

 **Starter project enabling you to add multi-room audio streaming via Bluetooth, Airplay or Spotify Connect to any old speakers or Hi-Fi using just a Raspberry Pi.**

 # Highlights